Is string field theory background independent?: Assessing the background independence of string field theory

 Consider first our `absolute object'-style definitions, with the invariant dynamical (super)gravity fields \eqref{eqn: sugra invariants} in mind.
 Here, we see (again) that definition \ref{Def BIAO} (`no absolute objects') is violated, for the usual reason that (e.g.)\ the determinant of $G_{\mu\nu}$ will count as an absolute object.
 On the other hand, both definition \ref{Def BIFF} and definition \ref{Def BIAF} will be satisfied, since the spacetime fields \eqref{eqn: sugra invariants} can vary (beyond isomorphism) from model to model; they are neither absolute fields nor fixed fields.

-On the other hand, it is a little difficult to assess whether definition \ref{Def BIVP}---in terms of variational principles---is satisfied when one is focusing on these invariant structures, the reason being that (unlike in the case of the spacetime fields in perturbative string theory as considered by \textcite[ch.\ 5]{ReadBI}) the action for these background (super)gravity fields is not known.
+On the other hand, it is difficult to assess whether definition \ref{Def BIVP}---in terms of variational principles---is satisfied when one is focusing on these invariant structures, the reason being that (unlike in the case of the spacetime fields in perturbative string theory as considered by \citet[ch.\ 5]{ReadBI}) the action for these background (super)gravity fields is not known.
 Given this, it is difficult---absent further technical work---to ascertain the background independence of this `invariant' structure according to the variational principles conception of background independence.
-Failing this, it seems that one might have to fall back on the action \eqref{eqn: Fock Space Expansion of string field} for individual SFTs, which (as we've already seen) violates definition \ref{Def BIVP}.
+In turn, it seems that one might have to fall back on the action \eqref{eqn: Fock Space Expansion of string field} for individual SFTs, which (as we've already seen) violates definition \ref{Def BIVP}.

 Finally, consider Belot's approach to background independence.
 With sensible choices of `geometrical' and `physical' fields (plausibly, $G_{\mu\nu}$ versus $B_{\mu\nu}$, $\Phi$, etc.---though recall our above parenthetical remark on the Kalb--Ramond field),\ one sees that geometrical degrees of freedom do indeed match physical degrees of freedom, making the theory background independent.
-(This mirrors the verdicts on the spacetime formulation of perturbative string theory considered by \textcite[ch.\ 5]{ReadBI}).
+(This mirrors the verdicts on the spacetime formulation of perturbative string theory considered by \citet[ch.\ 5]{ReadBI}).